Troy Walters

 Troy McHenry Walters (born December 15, 1976) is an American football coach and former player who is the wide receivers coach for the Cincinnati Bengals of the National Football League (NFL).
-Walters played as a wide receiver and punt returner in the National Football League (NFL) for eight seasons.
-Walters played college football for Stanford University, was a consensus All-American and was recognized as the outstanding college wide receiver in the country.
-He was selected in the fifth round of the 2000 NFL Draft by the Minnesota Vikings, and also played for the Indianapolis Colts, Arizona Cardinals and Detroit Lions of the NFL.
+Walters played as a wide receiver and punt returner in the NFL for eight seasons.
+Walters played college football for the Stanford Cardinal, earning consensus All-American honors and winning the Fred Biletnikoff Award as the season's outstanding college football receiver.
+He was selected in the fifth round of the 2000 NFL draft by the Minnesota Vikings, and also played for the Indianapolis Colts, Arizona Cardinals and Detroit Lions of the NFL.

-Early years
+Early life

 Walters was born in Bloomington, Indiana.
+His father Trent Walters was a three-year letterman at Indiana and played two seasons in the CFL with the Edmonton Eskimos.
 He attended A&M Consolidated High School in College Station, Texas, and was a letterman in football, basketball and track.
 In football, as a senior, he was named to the Texas Magazine First-team; he also was a second-team All-Greater Houston selection and a third-team all-state selection.